itohio/EasyRobot/pkg/core/math/primitive/generics/BENCHMARK_REPORT.md

 ### Strengths

 1. **Copy Operations:** Generic `ElemCopy` and `ElemCopyStrided` are highly optimized, often faster than direct loops due to builtin `copy()` optimization.
-ElemCopy is 93.1% faster than baseline.
+ElemCopy is 91.1% faster than baseline. **MAJOR IMPROVEMENT:** `ElemCopyStrided` now has **zero allocations** (previously 32 B, 2 allocs) and is 92.4% faster than baseline.

 2. **BLAS Operations:** BLAS `Copy` and `Swap` operations perform excellently, with generic versions competitive with non-generic and direct loops.

-3. **Contiguous Operations:** Generic contiguous operations (Unary, Binary, Scalar) perform comparably to non-generic versions, typically 14-68% faster than direct loops.
+3. **Contiguous Operations:** Generic contiguous operations (Unary, Binary, Scalar) perform comparably to non-generic versions, typically 5-53% faster than direct loops.

 4. **Swap Operations:** Generic swap operations perform well, competitive with non-generic versions.
-ElemSwap is 34.7% faster than baseline.
+ElemSwap is 57.6% faster than baseline. **MAJOR IMPROVEMENT:** `ElemSwapStrided` now has **zero allocations** (previously 32 B, 2 allocs) and is 42.7% faster than baseline.

+5. **Strided Operations Optimization:** **MAJOR BREAKTHROUGH:** All strided operations now have **zero allocations** after replacing `ComputeStrideOffset` with `AdvanceOffsets` variants:
+   - `ElemCopyStrided`: 0 allocs (was 2 allocs)
+   - `ElemSwapStrided`: 0 allocs (was 2 allocs)
+   - `ElemApplyBinaryStrided`: 0 allocs (was 3 allocs)
+   - `ElemApplyUnaryScalarStrided`: 0 allocs (was 2 allocs)
+   - `ElemGreaterThanStrided`: 0 allocs (was 3 allocs)
+   - `ElemConvertStrided`: 0 allocs (was 3 allocs)

-5. **Vector/Matrix Iterators:** `ElementsVec` and `ElementsMat` iterators perform excellently, comparable to direct loops with minimal overhead.
+6. **Vector/Matrix Iterators:** `ElementsVec` and `ElementsMat` iterators perform excellently, comparable to direct loops with minimal overhead.

-6. **Tensor Iterator Optimization:** `Elements` iterator optimized to eliminate allocations (99.95% reduction: from 10,005 to 5 allocations) by reusing the indices slice.
+7. **Tensor Iterator Optimization:** `Elements` iterator optimized to eliminate allocations (99.95% reduction: from 10,005 to 5 allocations) by reusing the indices slice.
 Performance improved significantly from previous runs.

-7. **Memory Efficiency:** Most operations have zero allocations for contiguous paths.
+8. **Memory Efficiency:** **ALL strided operations now have zero allocations** for the hot path, representing a major optimization achievement.

 ### Areas for Improvement

-1. **Strided Operations:** Some strided operations have overhead from stride iteration logic, but this is expected and necessary for correctness.
+1. **Strided Operations:** Some strided operations have overhead from stride iteration logic, but this is expected and necessary for correctness. **However, all allocations have been eliminated** through the use of `AdvanceOffsets` variants instead of `ComputeStrideOffset`.

-2. **Type Conversion:** Generic type conversion has overhead from type dispatch, but provides type safety and flexibility.
+2. **Type Conversion:** Generic type conversion has overhead from type dispatch, but provides type safety and flexibility. `ElemConvertStrided` now has zero allocations (was 3 allocs).

 3. **Vector/Matrix Apply Operations:** Some overhead from stride/leading dimension checks, but still reasonable for the flexibility provided.